 If you have invited a foreign friend or relative to visit you, one of the first issues to address is whether that person will be able to prove to the satisfaction of a U.S. consular officer that he or she can afford the trip.
 If not, that is, if you think that the person will have trouble showing the ability to cover the various expenses involved, you may want to consider providing a U.S. Citizenship and Immigration Services (USCIS) Form I-134, Affidavit of Support.
-This is a contract between the U.S. government and a U.S. citizen, permanent resident, or lawfully admitted nonimmigrant in which you agree to financially support a foreign visitor during his or her stay in the United States.
+By signing an I-134, you agree to financially support a foreign visitor during his or her stay in the United States.

 This article will provide information to assist you in filling out Form I-134 to help foreign visitors applying for a tourist or other nonimmigrant visa.
 If you are a U.S. citizen who will need to submit Form I-134 along as a part of a K visa application for a foreign fiancé, you can find more specific advice at “Tips on Filling Out Form I-134 for the Fiance Visa.”
 Or if you are sponsoring a relative for a green card, you can find helpful information at “Filling Out Form I-864, Affidavit of Support Under Section 213A of the Act.”